 Chocolate and avocado ice lollies (dairy free)

 - 1 ripe avocado

-- 8 tablespoons unsweetened almond milk, or plant based milk of your choice
+- 8 tbsp plant based milk of your choice (unsweetened and calcium fortified)

 Subscribe and get your FREE 4 week meal plan!